Easy Peasy You

 Posted by Lara Schimweg on

-What can I do against the feeling of tension after showering?
+What can I do about the feeling of tension after showering?

 1. Don't shower too often

-It's actually a real trend - which for once makes a lot of sense: shower only once a week.
+It's actually a real trend - and for once it actually makes sense: showering only once a week.
 It doesn't have to be that strict.
-We would say: Make it dependent on the situation.
+We'd say: make it depend on the situation.

-Some might still turn up their noses if someone only showers 1-2 times a week.
-It's healthy for our skin and you don't have to stink.
-The less oil you wash off your dry skin, the more moisture stays in the skin.
+Some people may still turn up their noses if someone only showers once or twice a week.
+But this is actually healthy for our skin and you don't have to stink because of it.
+The less oil you wash off your dry skin, the more moisture stays in your skin.

-Thousands of good microorganisms live on your skin, which prevent disease-causing viruses and bacteria from settling.
-This is your skin microbiome.
-Showering too often washes away this microbiome and throws it off balance.
-If you wash your skin less, your skin won't be as dry.
+Thousands of good microorganisms live on your skin and prevent pathogenic viruses and bacteria from settling.
+This is your skin's microbiome.
+Showering too often washes away this microbiome and throws it out of balance.
+If you wash your skin less, your skin will no longer be as dry.

-Give it a try: shower once or twice a week with mild detergents.
-If necessary, you can wash the armpits and the genital area separately with a washcloth and mild washing lotion or water.
+Try it out: shower once or twice a week with mild washing products.
+If necessary, you can wash your armpits and intimate area separately with a washcloth and mild washing lotions or water.

-In this video by Puls, Ariane Alter tries out what it's like to shower only once a week.
-She also talks to experts about why showering less often is good for your skin.
+In this video from Puls, Ariane Alter tries out what it's like to shower only once a week.
+She also talks to experts about why showering less often is good for the skin.

 2. Shower with lukewarm water